ahmed6913/mbs-/README.md

-# Point of Sale Application - Billing App
+# Point of Sale Application - Billing App.

 ## About